dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 primary ways to do this for local variables and parameters.
 We've extended type promotion to also look at `== null` and `!= null` expressions.

-If you check a variable with nullable type to see if it is not `null`, Dart then promotes the variable to the underlying non-nullable type:
+If you check a local variable with nullable type to see if it is not `null`, Dart then promotes the variable to the underlying non-nullable type:

 ```dart
 // Using null safety: